Q: Is there an event schedule?

 If you’re competing as an Individual, no. Men and women will be scored the same, but will not be compared to one another at the end of the day.
-You will only be compared to your age group.
+Your overall score will only be compared to your age group.

 If you’re competing as a Team, yes.
-Men and women will not be score the same, meaning there will be a six different Team winners: Men’s Gym, Women’s Gym, Co-ed Gym, Men’s Open, Women’s Open, and Co-ed Open.
+Men and women will be scored differently, meaning there will be six different Team winners: Men’s Gym, Women’s Gym, Co-ed Gym, Men’s Open, Women’s Open, and Co-ed Open.
 There are no age groups in the Team division.

 What’s the difference in the two Team divisions: Gym and Open?

-If you’re entering the competition as a Team, you will be able to choose compete in the Gym Division or the Open Division.
+If you’re entering the competition as a Team, you will be able to choose to compete in either the Gym Division or the Open Division.
 This allows for a slight separation in the level of competition you might be up against during the day.
-If you’re competing in the Open Division, but should be in the Gym Division, you will be notified and moved into the Gym Division by Nashville Fit Magazine.
+If you’re competing in the Open Division, but should be in the Gym Division, you will be notified and moved into the Gym Division.